Shlomi Shabat: Early life

-Shabat was born in Yehud, Israel, to a family of Sephardic Jewish descent who immigrated from Turkey.
+Shabat was born in Yehud, Israel, to a family of Turkish Jewish descent who immigrated from Turkey.
 He sings in Hebrew, Turkish, and Spanish.
+His sister, Lea Shabat, is also a singer songwriter.

 Musical career

 His CDs include Friends and Live in Caesaria, in which he sings with other Israeli artists, including his sister Lea Shabat, Shiri Maimon, and Lior Narkis.